kuj0210/IoT-Pet-Home-System/.README/Notes/Domain_setting.md

 <img01 : Sign up page>

-- You can sign up here, but I'll sign up with my Google account.
+- You can sign up here, but I'll sign in with my Google account.
 - Although there are several conditions and payment methods when signing up as a member, <br/>
   you can choose that part of the service voluntarily.